 “Our new ambition tackles Scope 3 head on.
-We're not just aiming to halve the carbon intensity of our products - as others seek to do.
+We're not just aiming to halve the carbon of our products - as others seek to do.
 We're aiming for net zero on an absolute basis for the carbon associated with the oil and gas we dig out of the ground.”

 “We know many will doubt our intentions.
 What really reflects our seriousness is that we are Reinventing bp ̶ making possibly the most wide-ranging changes to our organization in more than a century to help us work towards our new ambition.”

 What do you think of our net zero ambition?
 Use the #bpNetZero and follow @bp and bernardlooney_bp on Instagram and Linkedin

 It’s a summary of the 10 net zero aims we set out earlier this month that together are in support of our ambition to be a net zero company by 2050 or sooner, and to help the world get to net zero.

 Aims 1-5 are to help BP get to net zero and include aims to: